JUST AS NICE AS YOUR WEEKEND...

 Your First Alert Weather Forecast:

 Hopefully you took full advantage of the nice weather this weekend...
-If you didn’t, you’ll get another chance today.
+If you didn’t, you have another chance today.
 High pressure to our east will keep sunny skies across the western Great Lakes.
-Similar to the past couple days, a few fluffy fair weather clouds might pop up this afternoon.
+Similar to the past couple days, a few fluffy fair weather clouds will pop up this afternoon.

 A gentle south wind will give us a slow warming trend this week.
 High temperatures this afternoon will climb into the lower 80s with upper 70s lakeside.
 However, we’ll jump into the mid to upper 80s later this week.
 By then, you’ll notice more humidity too, so look for sticky weather as soon as Wednesday.